 - Offering clients the ability to transfer securities electronically.
 This poses a higher ML risk because of the ease of transfer of the instrument, the potential lack of transparency associated with transfers and the ability to transfer across borders.

-For examples on how to assess risk for products, services and delivery channels, see the FINTRAC Guidance on the Risk-Based Approach.
+For examples on how to assess risk for products, services and delivery channels, see the Risk assessment guidance.

 Assess whether your own office location, the countries to which you transfer funds, and the countries from which you receive funds could pose a high risk for ML/TF activities.